BOTkirial/NoteKit/README.md

 # Development Environment

 To start the project simply run the command : `docker compose --file ./dev/docker-compose-dev.yaml up` at the root of the project.
+The project is available at `http://localhost:3000/` Connection page is available at `http://localhost:3000/api/auth/signin`